HKpowerStudio

 March 29, 2018 by Heather Filed Under: Organize, Organizing Projects, Systems & Techniques Leave a Comment

-Are you cultivating a green thumb and want a potting area for all your gardening supplies?
-Or maybe you feel you have tried and failed because you just didn’t have the right tools and knowledge in place?
+Ready to cultivate a green thumb and create a potting area for all your gardening supplies?
+Maybe you feel you have tried and failed because you just didn’t have the right tools and knowledge in place.
 If you are ready to whip your garden area and tools into shape for the most beautiful and successful spring garden, read on!

 Your gardening supplies and growing area can be indoor or out.
-Thank about your garage, a greenhouse, shed or a sunny spot in the house.
+Think about your garage, a greenhouse, a shed, or a sunny spot in the house.
 For loads of inspiration, head over to my Garden, Storage and Organizing boards on Pinterest.

 Cultivate a green thumb